Dagmar Burešová

 Dagmar Burešová (19 October 1929 – 30 June 2018) was a Czech lawyer and politician.
 She specialised in labour law.
 She was known for her defence of Libuše Palachová, the mother of Jan Palach, a young man that self immolated to protest the Soviet absorption of his country, a drama featured in the 2013 miniseries Burning Bush.
 As a politician, Burešová served as the first Minister of Justice of Czechoslovakia, after the Velvet Revolution.
 She was the chair of the Czech National Council from 1990 to 1992.

 Personal life and death

 Burešová was born in 1929 in Prague.
 Burešová's father was a lawyer during the First Czechoslovak Republic.
 She studied law at Charles University in Prague, and during that time, she hid a classmate who had escaped from a communist prison.
 She put her friend in touch with Petr Kopta, who helped him flee to Munich, West Germany.
 A recount of the events was featured in Petr Toman's book Advokáti proti totalitě (Lawyers Against Totalitarianism).

 In 1950, she married Radim Bureš, a paediatrician, and they had two daughters.
-Burešová's father-in-law was also a lawyer.
+Burešová's father-in-law was also a lawyer and her mother-in-law Charlotta Burešová was an artist.
 Her youngest daughter could not go to school due to Burešová's controversial work.

 Burešová died on 30 June 2018 after a long illness.